nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 	- isValidGender()
 	- checkValidDate();

-**Creating DoctorAppointmentAdd command**
+**Creating DoctorAppointmentAddCommand**

-3. If the input data is valid, a DoctorAppointment Command object is created.
+3. If the input data is valid, a DoctorAppointmentCommand object is created.
 Otherwise, a relevant error will be thrown.
 4. The Command object is returned to `DoctorAppointmentInstance.run()`

 **Creating DoctorAppointment Object with User Input**

-5. DoctorAppointmentInstance then executes the DoctorAppointment Add Command object by running `DoctorAppointmentAddCommand.execute()`.
+5. DoctorAppointmentInstance then executes the DoctorAppointmentAddCommand object by running `DoctorAppointmentAddCommand.execute()`.
 6. `AppointmentList.addAppointment()` will be called in which a DoctorAppointment object will be created and added into the ArrayList<DoctorAppointment> appointmentList, which contains all the DoctorAppointment Objects.

 **Saving DoctorAppointment Objects into .txt file**